Do Cabinets Need to Be Primed?

 One of the biggest mistakes made when painting cabinets is using latex primer instead of oil.
-Products like latex Kilz 2 and Bullseye 1-2-3 won't completely seal wood to keep tannin from leaking into the paint.
+Products like latex Kilz 2 and Bullseye 1-2-3 won't completely seal the wood to keep tannin from leaking into the paint.
 Latex primer is also soft when dry and rubs off easily if you make the mistake using it on bare wood.

-Nobody likes the odor, but oil-based primer seals the surface of cabinets the best, preventing tannin bleed.
+Nobody likes the odor, but oil-based primer seals the surface of cabinets the best and prevents tannin bleed.
 Oil primer dries harder and sands nicely too.
 Paint bonds really well to oil, using a good paint of course.

 Zinsser BIN Shellac Primer